The Fiery World of Chili Peppers: Health Benefits, Nutrition, and Uses

 Regular chilli consumption can help manage chronic pain through:

-- Neuropathic Pain Relief: High-concentration capsaicin provides effective pain relief for conditions like:
+- Neuropathic Pain Relief: High-concentration capsaicin provides effective pain relief for conditions like postherpetic neuralgia, diabetic neuropathy, and HIV-associated pain.

 Side Effects of Excessive Consumption